 After the Japan Booth, we visited the Cheese Booth.
 I tried the Cheese Fondue from the booth when we visited in 2011.
 I am not sure if I just got a bad batch, but I was definitely not a fan.
 It was nearly cold and just did not have a good consistency.
 This year, the Cheese Booth offered Almond-crusted Blue Cheese Souffle with Fig Jam, Artisan Cheese Selection (Beecher’s Flagship Reserve served with Honey, La Bonne Vie Triple Creme Brie with Apricot Jam, Wyngaard Goats Gouda with Craisin Bread, and many wines from Once Upon A Vine: The Big Bad Red Blend, The Lost Slipper Sauvignon Blanc, The Fairest Chardonnay, and A Charming Pinot.

 Evan and I got the Artisan Cheese Selection.
 Definitely an improvement from the cheese fondue a couple of years ago.
 The only one Evan didn’t care for was the Brie.
 His favorite was the Wyngaard Goats Gouda with the Craisin Bread.
-My favorite was the Beecher’s Flagship Reserve with Honey.
+I particularly enjoyed the Beecher’s Flagship Reserve with Honey.

-I created a version of the Teriyaki Chicken Hand Roll.
+After trying it at the festival, I created a version of the Teriyaki Chicken Hand Roll at home!
 It took a couple of test runs, but I am happy with the final result.
-I got a sushi kit from Amazon:BambooImportsMN 10″ Sushi Oke Tub (Hangiri) with 13pc Sushi Making Accessory Pack to help me in my endeavors.
-I added a little carrot to my rolls.
-I also used chicken thighs instead of breasts, because I personally prefer chicken thighs for Teriyaki Chicken.
-The festival version uses white meat.
+I got a sushi kit from Amazon to help me in my endeavors.
+The Epcot version uses white meat, but I substituted with chicken thighs based on personal preference.
+I also added a little carrot to my rolls for an extra pop of color and to include some vegetables.

 I made the sushi rice first.
 Sumeshi (vinegared sushi rice) is created by combining steamed short grain rice with rice vinegar, sugar, and salt.
 The rice vinegar mixture is gently folded in as the rice cools.
 I used the Hangiri that came in my sushi kit to mix the rice.
 A Hangiri (Handai, Sushi Oke) is a flat wooden tub used for mixing and cooling the rice.
 If you don’t have one, use a large 9×13 inch casserole so the rice is in a layer no more than about 2 inches deep.
 I covered the rice with a damp cloth and set aside while I prepared the teriyaki chicken.